anpol/golang-notes/golang-spec.md

 A field or method `f` of an anonymous field in a struct `x` is called promoted if `x.f` is a legal selector that denotes that field or method `f`.

+In other words, every field or method of an inner struct is promoted into the field or method of the outer struct.

 Promoted fields act like ordinary fields of a struct except that they cannot be used as field names in composite literals of the struct.

 - <https://stackoverflow.com/a/34083564/2958047>
 - <https://medium.com/golangspec/promoted-fields-and-methods-in-go-4e8d7aefb3e3>

+### Field Tags

 A field declaration may be followed by a tag.
 The tags are made visible through a reflection interface; e.g. a tag could define protobuf field number.